dancier/documentation/README.md

 When you change the content you may want to check locally your changes before pushing:

-`mvn` will build the documentation under the target folder, but some relavtive link, will not work that way.
+`./gradlew bake` will build the documentation under the target folder, but some relavtive link, will not work that way.

-`mvn jbake:inline` will build and make the content available under localhost:8080
+`./gradlew bakePreview` will build and make the content available under localhost:8080